-Payments on a Termination/Change of Control as of December 31, 2020
+Payments on a Termination/Change of Control as of December 31, 2023

-Assuming a termination without cause or on a change of control of the Company occurred as of December 31, 2020, it is estimated that Messrs.
-Leisman, Kelly, Gonzalez and Munoz would have been entitled to the following payments:
+Assuming a termination without cause or on a change of control of the Company occurred as of December 31, 2023, it is estimated that Messrs.
+Leisman, Munoz and Durand would have been entitled to the following payments (see section above for actual payments made to Ms. Paredes in connection with her termination without cause effective June 25, 2024):

-Name of NEO Termination Without Cause/Change of Control Payments (\$) Akiba Leisman, CEO 232,960 (1) Scott Kelly, CFO and Corporate Secretary 195,000 (2) Cesar Gonzalez, VP of Corporate Development 201,519 (3) Jesse Munoz, COO 263,124 (4)
+Name of NEO Termination Without Cause/Change of Control Payments (\$) Akiba Leisman, CEO 501,359 (1) Jesse Munoz, COO 343,245 (2) Paolo Durand, VP of Corporate Development $75,000^{(3)}$